faridskyman/Blackboard-XML-Quiz-Export/README.md

 * Handles the variance in correct option for blackboard that initially caused error
 * Added ASCII ART at start
 * Handle exception where input file is misisng
-* Handles exception if oUtput file is in use.
+* Handles exception if output file is in use.
 * Handles file path to be where the program is located instead of hard coded.

 ## Limitations